-It would be far better to call a CBD license a mixed back of regulatory permits.
+It would be far better to call a CBD license a mixed bag of regulatory permits.
 However, since so many who deal in the cannabis industry are accustomed to applying for and obtaining cannabis business licenses, some refer to the CBD market as requiring their own set of certifications.
 To put it lightly, those who engage in CBD commerce face very unique challenges when investing their time and money into product development, marketing, manufacturing, and ultimately distribution.

 There is no shortage of companies who found themselves in trouble with both federal and state agencies for non-compliance and put at risk their entire ventures on even a single transaction.
+Yet, so many companies and brands thrive in pocket markets and remain untouched by adulteration enforcements.
+How can this be?

 To best prepare for the evolving CBD license industry, we recommend highly for anyone seeking to enter the cannabis or CBD/hemp-derived market to consult with an attorney to address their unique circumstances.